Resonic and Virus Scanners (AV)

 • Setup packages (.msi) are signed with the same certificate

-• Verify the download sources
+• Verify your download sources

 • Check the digital signatures in .exe, .dll, and .msi files